kendog/coalman/README.md

 ![Coalman](https://github.com/kendog/coalman/blob/master/application/static/images/logo-medium.png)
 =========

-Coleman is a file management, achiving and distribution microservice written in Python and Flask.
+Coleman is a file achiving and distribution microservice written in Python and Flask.

 * Lite CMS to manage and serve zip achives
 * APIs with JWT Authentication